canardos/bake-n-flow/README.md

 | Startup source file | ASM file containing the startup code and vector table |
 | Linker script | Tells the linker how to setup everything in flash/SRAM |

-All of these are available in the ST STM32 SDK available from ST Micro.
+All of these are available in the [STM32 SDK](https://www.st.com/en/development-tools/stm32-software-development-tools.html) available from ST Micro.

 **Compiling / linking**

 `platformio.ini` lists the required compiler flags.
-Be sure to use `--specs=nano.specs` and `--specs=nosys.specs` when linking.
+Be sure to use `--specs=nano.specs` and `--specs=nosys.specs` when linking using your own tools, as the standard lib is be too large and is not used.

-#### Compiler
+### Compiler

-The project was built with `gcc-arm-none-eabi 9.2.1` It should work with any later GCC version and possibly with other compilers.
+The project was compiled and tested with `gcc-arm-none-eabi 9.2.1` It should work with any later GCC version and possibly with other compilers.
 The code contains some GCC flags and some C99 VLAs.

-#### Target requirements
+### Target requirements

 | | |
 |-|-|